Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: Introduction

 \subsection{Motivation}

-Although there are many surveys on XAI and B5G/6G separately, however, there is a lack of comprehensive survey that jointly explores the potential of XAI for implementing AI-enabled human-centric B5G/6G networks.
+Recent research shows the great potential of XAI for computer visions such as medical imaging \cite{kaur2021trustworthy}.
+However, the challenges when deploying such systems on a large-scale (e.g., upcoming 6G systems) still remain unclear.
+A huge loss is likely to happen when XAI is not functioning for some 6G use cases as expected.
+Such malfunctions may have various causes (e.g., biased spectrum resource allocation\cite{guo2020explainable}, inappropriate data collection\cite{grant2020show}, AI model attack\cite{qiu2019review}, etc.) as 6G will be deeply coupled with AI in a ``full-stack" manner.
+Although there are many surveys on XAI and 6G separately, however, there is a lack of comprehensive survey that jointly explores the potential of XAI for implementing AI-enabled human-centric 6G networks.
 XAI has attracted the attention of many researchers since the Defense Advanced Research Projects Agency (DARPA) launched its XAI program in 2017 \cite{gunning2019darpa}.
 Das and Rad \cite{das2020opportunities} compared and analysed commonly used XAI techniques in terms of their algorithmic mechanisms, taxonomies, and successful applications.
-Their paper proposed several promising future directions and challenges of XAI.
+Their paper proposed several promising future directions and challenges for XAI.
 However, the great potential of XAI in realising the ``human-centric" 6G network is missing in existing XAI surveys.
 Saad et al. \cite{Saad2020privacy} have broadly described the vision of 6G, which is far beyond utilising more spectrum by including more technological trends and driving applications.
-Morocho-Cayamcela et al. \cite{morocho2019machine} focus on the applications of AI at each main aspect in implementing B5G, ranging from wireless communications to e-health.
-It also mentioned the trade-off between interpretability and AI algorithms accuracy but did not extend the discussion on XAI to enhance the trust in using 6G cellular systems.
+Morocho-Cayamcela et al. \cite{morocho2019machine} focus on the applications of AI at each main aspect in implementing B5G/6G, ranging from wireless communications to e-health.
+It also mentioned the trade-off between interpretability and AI algorithms' accuracy but did not extend the discussion on XAI to enhance trust in using 6G cellular systems.
 Porambage et al. \cite{porambage2021roadmap} review the recent progress of 6G in security and privacy areas.
-These areas will likely have many high-stake decisions by AI systems.
-However, their contribution lacks discussion of the importance and challenges of XAI for managing the risk of such high-stake decisions.
+These areas will likely have many high-stakes decisions by AI systems.
+However, their contribution lacks discussion of the importance and challenges of XAI for managing the risk of such high-stakes decisions.